HadeerEsam/Bezel/README.md

 # Bezel
-Bootstrap template for companies and start ups first exam with route
+Bootstrap template for companies and start ups, first exam with route